Why Am I So Tired in the Afternoon?

 The body was designed for movement throughout the day.
 Long periods of stillness signal the brain to power down.

-This is why even a 5-minute walk can dramatically improve alertness.
+This is why even a 5-minute walk can help many people feel more alert.

 Why Remote and Desk Workers Experience Stronger Afternoon Crashes